26 Aug There’s a Giant Person in the Sky

 * * * * * *

 The creature was moving straight for me, every step bringing it at least a hundred feet closer.
 The red orb that was one of its heads glowed brighter as it came closer.
 It was like it could sense me.

 I jumped in my car and called Ronald.

 “You guys need to get a handle on this.
 Now!”
 I screamed into the phone.
 “This thing is after me, and there are more like it coming down every second.”

 “Shit!” he said.
 “I have a team en route to you right now.
 Just stay where you are.”

 “I’m getting the fuck out of here unless your team can be here within two minutes.
 The creature is huge and it knows where I am.
-It’s going to be on top of me in at least five minutes.
-I already saw what it could do to a car and I’m not fond of having that happen to me.”
+It’s going to be on top of me within five minutes.
+I already saw what it could do to a car, and I’m not fond of having that happen to me.”

 “Yeah.
 I’m going to the closest one.
 It’s only about fifteen minutes away.
 Hopefully, my car can outrun that thing.”

 I have to move.
 Quick.
 The thing was still stomping towards me.
 I could see light poles and cars crushed under its feet in the distance.
 The orb continued to get brighter.
 Above me, more continued to fall from the tear in the sky.

 It began to rain at that point, wind howling.
 It still didn’t faze the creature.
 Everyone else probably just thought it was some freak storm tearing everything down.